Zunderene/Terraform/README.md

 ## What kind of infrastructure creates?<a name="item1"></a>

-This repository creates an infrastructure in Microsoft Azure with a Virtual Network and two connected subnets.
-The first one has 2 virtual machines and the second one a Kubernetes cluster.
+This repository creates an infrastructure in Microsoft Azure with a Virtual Network and one connected subnets.
 Look picture below:
 ![Infrastructure](https://github.com/jbcoleto/Terraform/blob/main/terraformProject.drawio.png)